ers163718188-ux/Question-asking-app/README.md

 (AFTER EVERY 10 DAYS ALL 30 QUESTIONS WILL BE UPDATED)👍🏻

-# I all learned it from campusx so if you want to learn than check campusx(youtube)
+# I all learned this from campusx so if you want to learn than check campusx(youtube)

-#THEY HAVE THEIR WEBSITE ALSO:
+#THEY HAVE THEIR OWN WEBSITE ALSO:
 (https://learnwith.campusx.inCampusX)if this link wont work just search campusx.in or campusx